 - 2 extra sets of clothing

-- Blanket or other comfort item for sleeping
+- Blanket or other comfort items for sleeping

 You can also of course use what you’ve got!
 Umbrella strollers make great camp seats.
 Lightweight footed pajamas keep bug bites and sunburn at bay.
 A blanket makes a great play space for kids who aren’t so mobile yet.
 Aim to pack light, but remember that if your campsite is close to your car then you won’t have to go too far.
 You’re going to overpack on your first trip, and that’s ok!
 The more you do this, the more streamlined you’ll get.